acend/container-basics-training/content/en/docs/10/_index.md

 ## Frontend app image build

+After we got grip of the image building basics.
 We now want to include the source code of our frontend app into an already built docker image.
 To achieve this we will create a Dockerfile.

 The base image is our `php:7-apache` image which we used before.
 The `ADD` command allows us to add files from our current directory to the Docker image.
 We use this command to add the application source code into the image.